 In order to watch all these channels and TV shows, you will need a local New Zealand based IP address.
 You would find this guide helpful for unblocking such as channel – TVNZ outside New Zealand.

-How to choose the right VPN?
+How to choose the right VPN for NZ users?

 Here is a list of distinct attributes you should keep in mind before buying a premium VPN service.